-January 18, 2018: Researching Political Psychology
+January 21, 2020: How to Research Political Psychology

 - McDermott, Rose.
 2002.
 "Experimental Methodology in Political Science."
 Annual Review of Political Science (on course website) - Druckman, James N. and Kam, Cindy D. 2011.
-"Students as Experimental Participants: A Defense of the 'Narrow Data Base'." in The Cambridge Handbook of Exper- imental Political Science. (on course website) - Dickson, Eric S. 2011.
+"Students as Experimental Participants: A Defense of the 'Narrow Data Base." in The Cambridge Handbook of Experimental Political Science (on course website) - Dickson, Eric S. 2011.
 "Economics vs. Psychology Experiments: Stylization, Incentives, and Deception." in The Cambridge Handbook of Experimental Political Science. (on course website)